 South of Fort Ross, Hwy-1 climbs high above the rugged coastline, offering breathtaking vistas of the Pacific Ocean hundreds of feet below.
 Twelve miles south of Fort Ross, Hwy-1 reaches the low-key resort community of Jenner (pop.
-170), which stretches along the broad mouth of the Russian River.
-Harbor seals and sea lions sun themselves on the beach at Goat Rock, houses climb the steep hillsides, and there’s also a gas station, a post office, and the excellent River’s End (11048 Hwy-1, 707/865-2484, daily in summer, otherwise closed Wed.), which has a range of great food (everything from burgers to Indonesian-spiced seafood) and oceanview tables (inside and outside, depending on the weather).
+139), which stretches along the broad mouth of the Russian River.
+Harbor seals and sea lions sun themselves on the beach at Goat Rock, houses climb the steep hillsides, and there’s a gas station, a post office, and the excellent River’s End (11048 Hwy-1, 707/865-2484, daily in summer, otherwise Thurs.-Tues.), which has a range of great food—everything from burgers to seafood—and ocean-view tables inside and outside, depending on the weather.

 From Jenner, Hwy-116 runs east along the river, passing through forests, vineyards, and popular summertime resort towns, the largest of which is Guerneville, 13 miles away, with a number of worthwhile cafés and a largely gay and lesbian summer population.
 A more traditional place, with a broad but gravelly beach, boat rentals, cabins, and riverfront camping, is Johnson’s Beach & Resort (16215 and 16217 1st St., 707/869-2022).
 After 35-odd miles, Hwy-116 eventually links up with the US-101 freeway to and from San Francisco, providing a faster alternative to coastal Hwy-1.